Lots of people help to keep you safe and healthy, including your teachers, parents and your friends.

 If you are feeling poorly, your parents/carers might take you to see a doctor.
 A doctor is sometimes called a GP which stands for General Practitioner.

 The doctor is a person who knows how to help you stay healthy and how to help you get better when you are sick or hurt.

 Finding what’s wrong

-Sometimes doctors check your temperature using a thermometer to see if it is normal.
-A normal temperature is between 97° and 99° fahrenheit or between 36.1° and 37.5° centigrade.
-If you are too hot it means you have a fever and your body is working hard to fight off an infection.
+Sometimes doctors check your temperature using a thermometer.
+If you are too hot, it might mean that your body is working hard to fight off an infection.

 Helping to make you better

-The doctor will then make a treatment plan to help you get better.
-This might include prescribing you some medicine and going home to rest quietly.
-The doctor might send you to a specialist – another doctor that can help you better.
-If you are very ill the doctor can ask for you to go to hospital.
-Or the doctor might tell you that you are ok.
+The doctor will then make a plan to help you get better.
+This might include giving you some medicine, which might not taste very nice but will help make you better.
+He might also tell you that you are okay.